 Telecom Billing - Reports Generation

 Various reports are generated to provide valuable information to management on finance, sales and performance of the system.
-Different kind of reports like financial reports, Management reports, reconciliation reports, Network activity reports etc., can be generated.
+Different kinds of reports like financial reports, management reports, reconciliation reports, network activity reports, etc., can be generated.

 Reports contain information that drives business success and help to monitor the health of business, identify any problem areas so that appropriate corrective actions can be taken.

-Core/Canned Reports: These reports are provided by the Billing System as core functionality of the system.
-Sometime they are called canned or standard reports.
+Core/Canned Reports − These reports are provided by the Billing System as core functionality of the system.
+Sometimes, they are called canned or standard reports.

-Different billing systems provide different type of reports in different areas.
+Different billing systems provide different types of reports in different areas.
 Interconnect Billing Systems are required to provide more functionalities related to reporting because they deal with wholesale billing.

-There is following list of reports required by different departments:
+Following is the list of reports required by different departments −

 Payment reports provide information on the customer's account payments during a period of time.
 Account Receivables aging reports provide information on the account receivables, outstanding dues, etc.